Articles

 Crystal Clear: Protein Synthesis, Space, and Microgravity

 X-ray crystallography for the structural elucidation of large molecules has improved drastically thanks to microgravity.
-At one point a single protein structure could take years of work to unravel.
-With microgravity, particularly high throughput solutions provided by companies like Litegrav, this process can be greatly expedited (McPherson, 2015).
+At one point a single protein structure could take years to unravel.
+Simulated microgravity, particularly high throughput solutions from companies like Litegrav, can facilitate research in this area (McPherson, 2015).

 Along with this desperately needed efficiency comes an even more significant benefit.
-Just as plants grow in a peculiar manner in space, so too do proteins crystallize in unique and unexpected ways.
+Just as plants grow in a peculiar manner in space, so too do proteins crystallize in fascinating and unexpected ways.

 The Benefits of Microgravity

-Employing microgravity for crystallization experiments confers advantages for the formation of higher quality protein crystals.
+Employing microgravity for crystallization experiments has advantages for the formation of higher quality protein crystals.

-This stands in stark contrast to synthesis upon our weighty world, where small cracks can be a hindrance to the actuation of the crystal’s desired properties.
+This stands in stark contrast to synthesis on our world, where small cracks can be a hindrance to the actuation of the crystal’s desired properties.
 Microgravity environments bestow less convection, giving rise to purer crystals.
-This is the reason NASA cultivates crystals on the International Space Station (ISS), where a myriad of high quality crystals can be made (NASA, n.d.).
+This is why NASA cultivates crystals on the International Space Station (ISS) (NASA, n.d.).

-Protein crystallography is far more effective in microgravity conditions, where they are brought into the path of an X-ray beam.
-The diffractions of this are then recorded as images, which result in a 3D structural image of the protein.
-Obtaining a 3D version of a protein confers knowledge on how a protein might function, or bind to drugs (Berman, 2024).
+Protein crystallography is far more effective in microgravity , where they are brought into the path of an X-ray beam.
+The diffractions are then recorded as images, which result in a 3D structural image of the protein.
+A 3D rendering sheds light on how a protein might function or bind to drugs (Berman, 2024).

 Applications in Drug Development

-Microgravity has the tendency to produce higher-quality crystals.
-Well ordered proteins translate to strengthened diffracted waves and confer clarity to the structure, with well-ordered sharp spots on the screen.
+Well-ordered proteins translate to strengthened diffracted waves that give clarity to the structure, with disitinctively sharp spots on the screen.
 Contrarily, poor crystal yields cause obfuscation and diffuse spotting, and sometimes cause undetectable spots (JAEA, n.d.).

 This becomes a momentous challenge when determining the structures of disease-causing proteins.
 Substandard crystals do not give accurate data.
 It is not reasonable to design medications for the treatment of disease nor to evaluate potential side effects with such crystallized proteins ((JAEA, n.d.).
 Safety and efficacy is paramount.